Ketanjogadankar/django2.2/README.md

 # django3
-I have added all my django project in this rep
+I have added all my django project in this repo